lucylow/Yeezy-Taught-Me/README.md

 * Long Short Term Memory [LSTM]:
   * LSTM + Vanilla RNN solve the **vanishing gradient problem** since  units allow gradient flows to be unchanged
   * Neural network operates on different scales of time at once and information can be stored in, written to, or read from a cell.
   * Gates are analog with **element-wise multiplication by sigmoids**, which are all in the **range of 0-1**.
-Refer to diagram under "Technical LSTM Model".
+Refer to diagram under " LSTM Model".

 ![RNN and LSTM models](https://github.com/lucylow/Yeezy-Taught-Me/blob/master/RNN%20vs%20LSTM.png)

 *Image.
-Explainations of how the RNN and LSTM models work.*
+Explanations of how the RNN and LSTM models work.*

 ---